-In Michigan, if you've had your property damaged as a result of someone else's negligent or intentional action, you could be thinking about filing a lawsuit over the incident.
-If so, it's important to understand Michigan's statute of limitations for property damage lawsuits, whether your potential case involves real property (damage to your house or your land) or personal property (including vehicle damage).
+In Michigan, if you've experienced any kind of property damage as a result of someone else's negligent or intentional action, you could be thinking about filing a lawsuit over the incident.
+If so, it's important to understand Michigan's statute of limitations for property damage claims brought to the state's court system.

 First, we should translate the legalese: A "statute of limitations" is just a state law that limits how much time can pass before you can file a civil lawsuit in court.
 Every state has passed these laws, and the time limits vary depending on the subject matter of the lawsuit.